 What to do

 - Tear paper towel in small pieces and soak it in water for a few seconds.
 Feel free to stick your hands inside the mess and squeeze and mash it to your heart’s content.

 - Add food coloring.

 - Pick up the gooey mess that used to be a paper towel and press inside the cookie cutter.
 You can use bare hands or now that the towel is colored you might prefer a fork.
 NOTE: You can use a cookie cutter of almost any kind, except the ones with very narrow parts.
-We tried to make a ballerina and it was hard to press enough paper towel inside her arms to make them work.
+We tried to make a ballerina, but it was hard to press enough paper towel inside her long arms and legs to make it work.

 - Squeeze the excess water out.
 If you don’t want to get food coloring on your hands, you can avoid it by pressing down with a spoon.

 - If you are planning to hang your heart, make a hole for the string while the heart is still wet.
 We used a knitting needle but anything sharp will work.

-(Optional) If you prefer to have a smoother surface, you can cover the heart with Mod Podge to smooth out the grooves.
+(Optional) If you prefer to have a smoother surface, you can cover the heart with Mod Podge to even out the lumps.

 We started our day with chromatography, the science of separating molecules, and ended with big red hearts.
 That was not what we expected, but we fell in love with these hearts and now we have one of a kind gift for our friends on Valentine’s Day.